GangShao/hilt2019-image-analysis/README.md

 what is going on in their notebook, but we want everyone to feel comfortable working with the code themselves.

+We often characterize our goals for image analysis as:

+- **Browse/ Exploration**: Using image analysis to open up exploration of a series of images.
+- **Domain Specific Analysis**: Analyzing a feature or set of features in order to answer a domain specific set of questions (ex. use of color in Film Studies)

 If you have any further questions or concerns, please let us know!

 ## Software